New World Translation: Reference Edition

+Study Edition

+The English study edition of the Gospel of Matthew was officially released in October 2015 (online and in the JW Library app); since then, additional content has been added as the study material for each book is completed, and the work is still ongoing.
+In 2017, a study edition of the NWT was printed.
+That edition is based upon the 2013 revision.
+It contains only the books of Matthew, Mark, Luke, John and Acts, with introduction to each books, a lot of colorful images and maps and footnotes and study notes.

 Kingdom Interlinear Translation of the Greek Scriptures

 The New World Bible Translation Committee included the English text from the New World Translation in its 1969 and 1985 editions of The Kingdom Interlinear Translation of the Greek Scriptures.
 It also incorporates the Greek text published by Westcott and Hort in The New Testament in the Original Greek and a literal word-for-word translation.

+Braille Editions

+In 1983, the English Braille edition of the New World Translations New Testament was released; the complete English Braille edition was released by 1988.
+NWT editions have since become available in several additional Braille scripts.

 Non-print editions

+Audio Editions

 In 1978, the Watch Tower Society began producing recordings of the New World Translation on audio cassette, with the New Testament released by 1981 and the Old Testament in three albums released by 1990.
 In 2004, the NWT was released on compact disc in MP3 format in major languages.
 Since 2008, audio downloads of the NWT have been made available in 18 languages in MP3 and AAC formats, including support for podcasts.

+Sign Languages Editions

+Production of the NWT in American Sign Language began in 2006; the New Testament was made available by 2010, and the complete ASL edition was released in February 2020.